trentlarson/P2P-Docs/README.md

   * I haven't checked in a Windows version.
   * I haven't checked in a Linux or Windows version of sqlite3.
   * I have checked in the Resources/node_modules/sqlite-osx build and sqlite3_bindings.node files, which are in .gitignore in that module.
 They're built on OSX 10.6.8.
+* When updating versions, make sure to change in both places: tiapp.xml and nodeApp.js

 User Story Details, By Priority